olliw42/mLRS-docu/docs/MTX.md

 Only if the settings by the mTX firmware should be overruled, the SRy parameters can be configured as described in [CRSF Telemetry and Yaapu Telemetry App: ArduPilot Setup](CRSF.md#ardupilot-setup).

-Note: While a mTX radio is a full-fledged GCS in MAVLink terminology, it is not recognized by ArduPilot as its GCS, since the MY_GCS parameter is set by default to MissionPlanner/QGC.
-Accordingly, setting e.g. SERIALx_OPTIONS = 4096 has no effect.
+Note: While the mTX radio is a full-fledged GCS in MAVLink terminology, it is not recognized by ArduPilot as its GCS, since the MY_GCS parameter is set by default to MissionPlanner/QGC.
+Accordingly, setting e.g. SERIALx_OPTIONS = 4096 has no effect on the stream for as long as no GCS is connected to serial/serial2 (or if Tx Ser Dest = mbridge is selected).
+If to set or not to set it in case of when a GCS is used, one may want to experiment with and choose what gives the best behavior.

 ### CRSF Receiver